ArthurLino/music-player/README.md

 Well, this is my version of the challenge first project, a basic ReactJS player built from scratch.

 ## 🏹 goals
-- [ ] work with HTML audio tag without using it's native UI (audio.controls)
+- [X] work with HTML audio tag without using it's native UI (audio.controls)
-  - [ ] custom duration progress bar
+  - [X] custom duration progress bar
   - [ ] custom volume progress bar
+  - [X] use the progress bar to make audio go forwards and backwards
-- [ ] incremet the UI with React Spring
+- [ ] incremet UI interactions with React Spring
 - [ ] get used to css-in-js with stitches